AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Activate Alibaba Cloud CDN.md

 3. Select a **Metering Method** and select the **Terms of Service**.
 The default metering method is pay-by-data-transfer.

+    For more information about the pricing of Alibaba Cloud CDN, see [CDN Pricing](https://www.alibabacloud.com/zh/product/cdn/pricing).

     ![Activate Alibaba Cloud CDN](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0209297061/p162155.png)

 4. Click **Activate Now**.

-    After Alibaba Cloud CDN is activated, you can click **Alibaba Cloud CDN** to go to the console.
+    After Alibaba Cloud CDN is activated, you can click **Alibaba Cloud CDN** to log on to the console.

 ## API operations